Crispy Cinnamon Apple Rings

 These taste incredible with apples you've just picked yourself from nearby farms.
 Fall weekends work perfectly for orchard visits.
 Try varieties like Cortland or Stayman Winesap that fry wonderfully and offer just enough tang.

 A bowl of golden, cinnamon-sugar-coated doughnut rings arranged attractively.
-Save it

 A bowl of golden, cinnamon-sugar-coated doughnut rings arranged attractively. | iamcooker.com